 The link between you and the star or planet is vibrational.
 The negative vibrations of vengeful or sourpuss wishes don't travel very far.

 Wish positively.
 Wish on the future.
 Rather than “Bring my ex back,” try saying, “I wish that my next love will be The One.”
 Wish specifically.
 Rather than, “I wish for more money,” try “I wish for the energy to try for a higher-paying job.”

-Inappropriate wishes: for bad luck to befall anyone; for superpowers such as invisibility or time travel; to bring back the dead; to bend people to your will; for people to change.
-(As adults, we all know that people change only when they want to.)
-Wish for yourself and not others, don't send a tattered old wish like "win the lottery" that's always disappointed you, and if you wouldn’t want it wished on you, don’t wish it on another.
+Wish for yourself and not others.
+Don't send a tattered old wish like "win the lottery" that's always disappointed you.
+And if you wouldn’t want it wished on you, don’t wish it on another.
 How would you like it if your partner wished aloud that you “would lose weight and look 10 years younger”?

 If you are by yourself when you wish, say your wish aloud to increase its connection with the universe.
 After that, tell no one your wish.
 It’s between you and the celestial object you wished on.
 It heard your wish.
 Now let it work.